 When we think food safety, naturally we think kitchen workers however the certification is meant to be applied to every person that comes into contact with your establishment.
 Cross-contamination is the enemy.
 The food safety supervisor employee course is applicable to all personnel operating at all levels within the hospitality service industry, including but not limited to kitchen hands, cooks, chefs, catering staff, food and beverage attendants, housekeeping and laundry staff, sandwich hands, café and fast food outlet cooking screw, water carriers, and bulk food distribution centres.
 Employees of any of these environments can easily be responsible for cross-contamination.
 It could be as simple as not sanitizing properly, coming into work with a bad cold, or accidentally sneezing in the scullery.

 Studies have shown that chain restaurants that require this manner of formal food safety training fare better than independent restaurants that don’t.
 Because of this, more and more independent restaurants are putting in mandatory food safety certification into the job description.
+Many of these food safety certification programs can be found online.
+A TABC and food handlers certification program would definitely get your employees educated to safely handle food.
 No owner/operator wants their clientele to be wake up the next morning with a food-borne illness and to have it attributed to something that they came into contact with at the owner’s establishment.
 It’s not preferable for the owner nor the customer.

 This means retaining purchase orders to ensure that in the case of illness being attributed to an order, one can trace where the food came from.
 If need be, this means rejecting shipments if part of the order looks decomposed and/or rotten.
 Food safety comes in many forms, and a kitchen manager must always be weary and on the lookout for cross-contamination.